 I’ve been meaning to read this book since I got it a week after finishing Hunger Games, which now feels like ages ago.
 I haven’t gotten any major reading at all since then (aside for a few graphic novels) since I really wasn’t in the mood to read.
 I wanted the full time and focus when reading a book, and the past few months wasn’t considerate.
 Graphic novels were friendlier in that aspect.

-It has only been recently that I got around reading Catching Fire after buying Mockingjay.1 It doesn’t help that a few of my friends who recently got into it, finished all the three books ahead of me.
+It has only been recently that I got around reading Catching Fire after buying Mockingjay. ((The irony does not elude me.))
+It doesn’t help that a few of my friends who recently got into it, finished all the three books ahead of me.
 So yes, I felt the challenge and had to finally get down to it.
 It didn’t feel like a task though since I enjoyed every minute of reading it.

 Against all odds, Katniss Everdeen has won the annual Hunger Games with fellow district tribute Peeta Mellark.
 But it was a victory won by defiance of the Capitol and their harsh rules.
 Katniss and Peeta should be happy.
 After all, they have just won for themselves and their families a life of safety and plenty.
 But there are rumors of rebellion among the subjects, and Katniss and Peeta, to their horror, are the faces of that rebellion.
 The Capitol is angry.
 The Capitol wants revenge.